 I joined the staff of Scott County Funeral Home in June of 2010.
 I am a retired employee of Eastman Chemical Co. having retired in November of 1997.
 Along with my wife of eleven years, Betty D., I attend Victory Baptist Church in Gate City, VA and teach a young`s Men Sunday school class.
 I enjoy playing golf, hunting and fishing.
 We are blessed with a little granddaughter, whom we enjoy very much.

 Jackie joined Carter-Trent Funeral Home in 2012 as a funeral assistant.
 He has been married to the former Joan Roberts for 47 years and they have three children, nine grandchildren and two great-grandchildren.
 Jackie is a U. S. Navy veteran having served in Vietnam.
 He retired from Eastman Chemical after 34 years of service.
 Jackie has been a member of First Freewill Baptist Church for 43 years.

-Brent was a lifelong resident of Kingsport and a nephew of Dean Trent is a life long resident of Kingsport.
-He has been with the firm since 1991 and is the General Manager, overseeing all three locations and the daily operations of the Funeral Homes.
-Brent graduated from Sullivan North High School in 1991.
-He graduated from John A. Gupton College in Nashville in 1995 and has held his Tennessee License for Funeral Directing and Embalming since 1996.
+Brent was a lifelong resident of Kingsport and a nephew of Dean Trent.
+He joined the firm in 1991 after graduating from Sullivan North High School and grew to become the General Manager in 2014 overseeing all three locations.
+He graduated from John A. Gupton College in Nashville in 1995 and received his Tennessee License for Funeral Directing and Embalming in 1996.
 He became a funeral service provider for the State of Virginia in July of 2009.
-Brent is married to Carrie Surgenor and they have two children a son, Blain and a daughter, Blair.
-Brent is active in the community with the American Heart Association, the East Hawkins Co.
-Chamber of Commerce, the TSSAA and the Downtown Kingsport Optimist Club.
-You will see him on his off time doing what he enjoys most, running!
+Brent is survived by his wife, Carrie Surgenor, and their two children: son, Blain and daughter, Blair.